ucla/ucla-wp-components-lib/src/docs/08-component-guidelines/03-alerts.md

 * Use alerts to validate steps taken by users or denote a system change.
 * Use alerts sparingly.
 Show one at a time to avoid overwhelming users.
 * Be polite and encouraging, and inform users how to respond to or fix a problem.
+* In code, be sure to include the default "alert" classname.
+This will allow the element to inherit default alert styles.

 ### **Accessibility Requirements**